 Our Appointment System

-Patients are allocated 10 minutes for a consulation with the GP and 15 minutes to see a nurse.
+Patients are allocated 10 minutes for a consultation.

-If you do have a number of health complaints, please try to mention the most important provlem first.
-The clinicians will try to deal with as much as possible within your allocated time and may ask you to book a follow up appointment to address any outstanding concerns.
+If you do have a number of health complaints, please try to mention the most important problem first.
+The clinicians will try to deal with as much as possible within your allocated time and may ask you to book a follow-up appointment to address any outstanding concerns.

 Please also remember that the appointment you have booked is for one person only and the doctor or nurse will not be able to see other members of your family at the same time.

 Chaperones are available for any face-to-face consultation, please let the receptionist or clinician know if you would like a chaperone.

 We know that many of our patients appreciate the convenience of a telephone consultation.

 Routine telephone appointments to discuss ongoing issues, medication and results can be booked up to 2 weeks in advance.
 It may be easier to discuss your issue having shared a photo in advance.
 Please speak to our reception team to arrange this.

 We cannot promise an exact time for a telephone appointment because some issues take longer to discuss than others.